johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< note >}}

 At this point, you will have noticed that the brightness of the resulting image with scanline, phosphor and shadow mask emulation enabled is a bit dimmer compared to the original.
 The best way to compensate for this is by increasing the contrast setting of your monitor by about 30% (_not_ the brightness; that sets the black point).
-If already have your contrast cranked up to the max, well, I guess you're out of luck! 😎 I personally use ClickMonitorDDC for this on Windows which lets you adjust your monitor controls via shortcuts.
-For general everyday use I have a preset with brightness set to 35 and contrast to 75, then another one for WinUAE with the contrast increased to 96.
+If already have your contrast cranked up to the max, well, I guess you're out of luck! 😎 I use ClickMonitorDDC for this on Windows which lets you adjust your monitor controls via shortcuts.
+For general everyday use, I have a preset with brightness set to 35 and contrast to 75, then another one for WinUAE with the contrast increased to 96.

 {{< /note >}}

 ## Bloom and glow

-Okay, this is really the icing on the cake, a subtle but important final touch to make the emulation even more authentic.
+Okay, this is the icing on the cake, a subtle but important final touch to make the emulation even more authentic.
 CRT displays always exhibit a certain degree of halation, which is quite an interesting effect.
-As the electron beams illuminate the phosphors which in turn emit light, the light rays entering the front glass close to normal angles pass mostly undeterred, but below a certain angle of incidence, the light is reflected back to the picture tube's surface where it undergoes further reflections.
-The end result is a characteristic concentric glow ("halo") around brightly lit areas, which also results in a localised loss of contrast.
-The effect is most noticeable when bright text is displayed on a black background, as shown on the example below.
+As the electron beams illuminate the phosphors which in turn emit light, the light rays entering the front glass close to normal angles pass mostly undeterred, but below a certain angle of incidence, the light is reflected to the picture tube's surface where it undergoes further reflections.
+The result is a characteristic concentric glow ("halo") around brightly lit areas, which also results in a localised loss of contrast.
+The effect is most noticeable when bright text is displayed on a black background, as shown in the example below.

 The "bloom" effect is maybe not named entirely correctly, but it's basically the effect of brighter pixels appearing a little larger, rounder, and bleeding into their neighbours a bit more.
-Sort of a pixel-level, small scale glow effect that incidentally is also useful to make up for the brightness loss caused by the shadow mask overlay.
+Sort of a pixel-level, small-scale glow effect that incidentally is also useful to make up for the brightness loss caused by the shadow mask overlay.

-Luckily for us, the mask and glow shader emulates both phenomena quite convincingly.
+Luckily for us, the mask and glow shader emulate both phenomena quite convincingly.
 The trick is not to overdo it (you shouldn't really notice the effect unless you're looking for it), so I'm keeping these at rather conservative levels.
 What I said about the phosphor and shadow mask emulation